dboddie-canonical-work/disgorged-docs/the-gnome-3-34-extension.rst

 ..

    ℹ Snapcraft extensions enable snap developers to easily incorporate a set of common requirements into a snap.
-See `Snapcraft extensions <snapcraft-extensions.md>`__ for further details.
+See :ref:`Snapcraft extensions <snapcraft-extensions>` for further details.

 .. raw:: html